Make an emergency plan and make sure your family knows it

 - Talk to an insurance expert

-Residents in areas with moderate to high fire danger ratings should always stay prepared for a potential evacuation alert.
+Residents in areas with moderate-to-high fire danger ratings should always stay prepared for a potential evacuation alert.

 Stay up-to-date and be smoke-ready

 Mobile apps that alert you of wildfires and hazards in your region can keep you up-to-date on threats so you can take appropriate action.
 The BC Wildfire Service or Alertable apps (both available through Apple or Google Play stores) are great options and can provide you with real-time wildfire information.
 Emergency Info BC provides information on evacuation alerts and orders, as well as response and recovery resources.
-You’ll also find information about Alert Ready and BC’s Emergency Alerting System.
+You’ll also find information about Alert Ready and BC’s Emergency Alerting System here.